Zakat & Beyond

 Also, there are three major conditions for zakat on these types of wealth:

 - Sole, exclusive ownership

-No. A fixed asset is one that would mend her own is not itself income generating but helps other assets generate income or produce.
-So store fixtures, computers, tables, even buildings or machinery that are not generating income but merely housing or running one’s business are all Zakat-exempt.
+No. A fixed asset is one that on its own is not income generating, but helps other assets generate income.
+Store fixtures, computers, tables, even buildings or machinery that are not generating income but merely housing or running one’s business are all zakat-exempt.
 The test for whether an asset is fixed or exploited is whether the asset is generating profit in and of itself.
-So a non-income generating building is a fixed asset (non-zakatable) but a hotel is an exploited asset (zakatable on its net income).
+A non-income generating building is a fixed asset (non-zakatable) but a hotel is an exploited asset (zakatable on its net income).